b-salenik/dawn-with-scss-alpineJS/README.md

 <!-- title / description (start) -->
 <h2 align="center"> Shopify Dawn with SCSS and ALPINE.JS </h2>

 This is a customizable modular development environment for blazing-fast Shopify theme creation.
-By default, it's bundled with Alpine.js and SCSS, but you can swap them for pretty much anything.
+By default, it's bundled with Alpine.js and SCSS.
 Build a custom Shopify theme from scratch with a modern stack!

 > Disclaimer: This project is not affiliated with Shopify Inc., Tailwind Labs Inc. or alpine.js